dantonnoriega/ultinomics.org/_posts/2016-04-14-rmarkdown-to-docx.md

 # Requirements

 1. Microsoft Word for Mac in your Applications folder.
-This has been built and testing using Microsfot Word for Mac, Version `15.20`.
+This has been built and testing using Microsoft Word for Mac, Version `15.20`.
 2. `R` with packages `rmarkdown` and `knitr`.
 3. An understanding of how to use GNU Make and terminal commands.